data-clash/flight-data-analysis/README.md

 > What do you think is the main takeaway from the slide deck?
 Hawaiin Airline was the best performing airline.

+## Note

+For Jupyter notebook to successfully convert notebook to slides you will need reveal-3.5.js and output_toggle.tpl file (Source: https://github.com/damianavila/blog/blob/master/posts/hide-the-input-cells-from-your-ipython-slides.ipynb)

+I have included both in this project.

+> Use the following command to convert jupyter notebook to slides: jupyter nbconvert slide_deck_template.ipynb --to slides --template output_toggle